 This year's deficits will be the largest ever in nominal terms (i.e., in current dollars), but this is not the most meaningful way of characterizing them.
 To compare deficits across different years, it is important to account for the economy's capacity to absorb the deficits and the government's ability to finance them.
 Both of these factors depend on the size of the economy.
-For that reason, the best way to compare deficits across years is to measure them relative to the size of the economy.
-As shown in Chart 1, the annual budget deficit is projected to be slightly more than 4 percent of gross domestic product (GDP) this year and next.
+For that reason, the best way to compare deficits across years is to measure them relative to the size of the economy, which is typically measured by the gross domestic product (GDP).
+As shown in Chart 1, the annual budget deficit is projected to be about 4 percent of GDP this year and next.
 These deficits are not small, but they are lower than many of the deficits experienced in the 1980s and the early 1990s.